Contents

 | Ofsted, DfE, and Companies House data | Publicly available inspection history, school performance data, and trust filing records.
 Used to generate the Board Intelligence Report. |

-| SIP document uploads | School Improvement Plan documents uploaded for AI-assisted priority extraction within School Progress Assurance.
-Documents are processed transiently by Anthropic and stored in the database for your school's use. |
+| SIP document uploads | School Improvement Plan documents uploaded for AI-assisted priority extraction within School Improvement.
+Documents are processed transiently by our AI provider and stored in the database for your school's use.
+They are never used to train AI models. |

-| Governor names and assignments | Governor names assigned to statutory monitoring roles and SIP visit reports within Statutory Assurance and School Progress Assurance.
+| Governor names and assignments | Governor names assigned to statutory monitoring roles and SIP visit reports within Statutory & Core and School Improvement.
 Used to generate downloadable visit report documents. |

 | Headteacher termly data | Attendance, exclusions, staffing, budget, SIP progress, and safeguarding data entered via the Headteacher Report tool.
 Feeds into the Board Intelligence Report. |